rmetzler/HPI-IP-OAuth/README.md

 ### Implementing OAuth

 If you have to implement an OAuth consumer you can find many client implementations in every programming language possible.
 Unfortunately the same does not hold for implementing an OAuth provider.
 While there are various implementations for scripting languages (notably Ruby, Python and PHP) we have found only one example implementation for Java.
-This implementation unfortunately isn't much more than an example implementation and not a framework where the developer just provides the persistence layer and the web layer and gets the logic for creating the tokens for free.
+This implementation unfortunately isn't a simple to use framework where the developer just provides the persistence layer and the web layer and gets the logic for creating the tokens for free.
+Much rather it is nothing more than an example implementation.

 ## Making API Requests